strawberrypie/rusentiment/test.md

 - Heyy girl ! long time no see..
 - What’s up!. how have you been?

-If there is clear irony, treat these as cases of mixed sentiment (see page 7).
+If there is clear irony, treat these as cases of mixed sentiment.

 ## Posts that dont express sentiment

-No sentiment” label is reserved for posts that simply describe some situation in a neutral, matter-of-fact way, and have no clear positive or negative sentiment.
-For example:
+<div style="text-align: justify">"No sentiment” label is reserved for **posts that simply describe some situation in a neutral, matter-of-fact way**, and have no clear positive or negative sentiment.
+For example:</div>

 - my friend is coming down from Indiana today to see your show tonight <span style="float:right;"> [no sentiment]</span>
 - 18 new friend requests  <span style="float:right;"> [no sentiment]</span>
 - french toast, bacon, and scrambled egg <span style="float:right;"> [no sentiment]</span>

-The same label applies to most matter-of-fact, non-rhetorical questions:
+The same label applies to most **matter-of-fact, non-rhetorical questions**:
 - Now, my friends, are you coming with me? <span style="float:right;"> [no sentiment]</span>
 - Where did you put my keys? <span style="float:right;"> [no sentiment]</span>
 - So, what's new? <span style="float:right;"> [no sentiment]</span>